pandas-dev/pandas/doc/source/categorical.rst

    The default for construction has change in v0.16.0 to ``ordered=False``, from the prior implicit ``ordered=True``

 If categorical data is ordered (``s.cat.ordered == True``), then the order of the categories has a meaning and certain operations are possible.
-If the categorical is unordered, a `TypeError` is raised.
+If the categorical is unordered, an ``OrderingWarning`` is shown.

 .. ipython:: python

     s = Series(Categorical(["a","b","c","a"], ordered=False))
-    try:
     s.sort()
-    except TypeError as e:
-        print("TypeError: " + str(e))
     s = Series(["a","b","c","a"]).astype('category',ordered=True)
     s.sort()
     s